BeyondScheme/BeyondScheme.github.io/_posts/2016-04-26-distributed-game-of-life-in-elixir.md

 alive_cells = [{0, 0}, {1, 0}, {2, 0}, {1, 1}, {-1,-2}]
 {% endhighlight %}

-Here is example how this board with alive cells looks like:
+Here is an example how this board with alive cells looks like:

 <img src="/images/blog/posts/distributed-game-of-life-in-elixir/board_cells.jpg" />